RockLib/RockLib.Encryption/README.md

 ## Configuration

-The easiest way to configure Rock.Encryption is through a `app.config` or `web.config`.
+The easiest way to configure RockLib.Encryption is through a `app.config` or `web.config`.
 When you add a custom `rock.encryption` section to your configuration as shown below, the [`Crypto`](#crypto-static-class) class will discover it and set its `Current` property according to your configuration.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>